 By the end of the two weeks, most students are amazed at how much they have accomplished and post-school surveys indicate that the NMSS has succeeded in extending their intellectual horizons.
 Almost everyone returns home with a considerably enhanced view of their own potential.

-For WA students, the net cost of the NMSS is the same as 2017.
-Whilst the financial contribution for the two-week residential summer school has risen from $1100 to $1200, this $100 increase is offset with the cost of subsidised returned flights to Canberra being reduced from $550 to $450.
+For WA students, the cost of the two-week residential NMSS will be approximately $1200, plus the cost of subsidised return flights to Canberra of approximately $450.
 The following support is also available:

 The Larry Blakers Scholarship valued at $500 is awarded by MAWA to the most promising candidate selected for the NMSS.
 Professor Larry Blakers (1917-1995) was head of the mathematics Department at UWA for 30 years from 1952 to 1982, then for a further 10 years as an adjunct professor.
 He was a founder of MAWA in 1958 and was later made an honorary life member.
 In 1969 he was the founder of the NMSS and its director until 1992.
 UWA have installed a commemorative bust of him in recognition of his very significant contribution to mathematics and mathematics education.